luizsantos/listenANDwrite2memorize/README.md

 ## Screenshots

+* Main screen:
 ![Main screen](docs/img/1.png)

+* Gamification with player's achieved levels and animations for correct and incorrect answers:
 ![Gamification with player's achieved levels and animations for correct and incorrect answers](docs/img/2.png)

+* Tips to complete words in case of errors:
 ![Tips to complete words in case of errors](docs/img/3.png)

+* Status of already memorized words:
 ![Status of already memorized words](docs/img/4.png)

+* Summary with correct and incorrect words upon exiting the program:
 ![Summary with correct and incorrect words upon exiting the program](docs/img/5.png)

+* Voice speed and voice type control:
 ![Voice speed and voice type control](docs/img/6.png)